Tacchino al Latte

 - Tie the roll closed with kitchen string, sealing well.

-- Roll the turkey very lightly in flour and place in the pan.
+- Roll the turkey very lightly in flour and place in the pan with a good cup of olive oil (cold).

-- Brown on all sides for 10 -15 minutes.
-Careful that you don’t get spattered by the hot oil!
+- Bring up to heat carefully and brown on all sides for 10 -15 minutes.
+Use a splash guard so that you don’t get spattered by oil!

 - Add a cup of white wine.